Terms & Conditions

 Please read these Terms carefully before continuing registration.
-By clicking the “I Accept” button, signing these Terms or otherwise accepting these Terms by using or accessing the Opus services, you acknowledge that you have read, understand and agree to follow and be bound by the terms and conditions of these Terms.
+By signing these Terms or otherwise accepting these Terms by using or accessing the Opus services, you acknowledge that you have read, understand and agree to follow and be bound by the terms and conditions of these Terms.

 The following documents comprise your agreement with Opus in respect of the Opus network and the Opus services:

 Everyone who uses the Opus network or Opus services, whether in the Opus offices or elsewhere and whether using equipment provided by Opus or otherwise, must comply with these Terms.
-This includes all tenants, all staff and authorised independent contractors.
+This includes all licensees, occupiers, all staff, and authorised independent contractors.